ancene/troodon/README.md

 ## About Dinosaurs

-🦖 Troodon is a lightweight Deno Library to Handle Algorithms
+🦖 Troodon is a Library for Deno to Handle Algorithms

 ## Project Structure